rajaram2003/Doctor-Appointment-Booking-Website/README.md

 ### Examples of Use Cases

-- **Booking a General Checkup**: A user needing a general health checkup can use the filter to view only General Practitioners, select a convenient date and time, and quickly book an appointment.
+- **Booking a General Checkup**: A user needing a general health checkup can use the filter to view only General Physician, select a convenient date and time, and quickly book an appointment.

-- **Scheduling a Specialist Consultation**: Users seeking specific care, such as a cardiologist, can use the filter to narrow down options to available cardiologists, then proceed to book the appointment.
+- **Scheduling a Specialist Consultation**: Users seeking specific care, such as a Gastroenterologist, can use the filter to narrow down options to available Gastroenterologists, then proceed to book the appointment.

 - **Quick Booking for Urgent Needs**: For immediate health concerns, users can pick the earliest available slots within the 7-day window, ensuring timely access to care.